HtunHtunHtet/SecretLab/README.md

 ```

 ### Accessing Development Environment
 By default, when you make changes in `Canvas.js`, `index.js`, `reset.css` and `style.scss`, you will not see the instance update in your browser.
-The files that is accessed by `dist/index.html`, which is `dist/main.js`, is exported by following configuration of webpack.
+The files that are accessed by `dist/index.html`, which is `dist/main.js`, is exported by webpack.

 ```js
 output: {